bx-ma/Multi-model-Ensemble-for-global-rainfall-reosivity-assessments/README.md

 The codes of the model ensemble are: Model_ensemble This function call the rainfall erosivity images in GEE ASSET and produce an ImageCollection, then an average is of the ImageCollection reduced to map global rainfall erosivity.

+5.
+Note: the functions and codes should be saved as GEE scripts brfore running.

 Refenrences:
 Li, J., He, H., Zeng, Q., Chen, L., Sun, R., 2023.
 A Chinese soil conservation dataset preventing soil water erosion from 1992 to 2019.
 Sci Data.
 10, 319.
 10.1038/s41597-023-02246-4.